-During my attachment period in Alex CHANG & Co (ACC), it has taught me that to be a litigation lawyer in near future, a lot of efforts, time management and a broad mind of thinking is needed.
-It has also taught me to be meticulous, careful thinking and must ensure able to react fast, smart and correct.
+During my attachment period in Alex CHANG & Co (ACC), it has taught me that to be a litigation lawyer in near future, a lot of effort, time management and a broad mind of thinking is needed.
+It has also taught me to be meticulous, careful thinking and must ensure that I am able to react fast, smart and correct.
 I was also exposed to a lot of court hearings.

-I am also glad that I am given the chance to practice and learned to do skeletal submission.
+I am also glad that I am given the chance to practice and learn the process of doing skeletal submissions.
 It has been a tough task in order to produce a good submission, but what I am very glad is that guidance and patience were given to me.
-During my attachment here, it has also taught me the importance team work and co-operation with colleagues.
+During my attachment here, it has also taught me the importance of team work and co-operation with colleagues.

-The most interesting in the course of my attachment is that I am very glad I am given the chance to attend court hearings and this includes even in chambers hearings when I have no loans to attend but permission were granted.
+What was most interesting during the course of my attachment was the fact that I was given the chance to attend court hearings and this includes even in chambers hearings when I have no loans to attend but permission were granted.
 One of my most interesting hearing is the case of KGW full trial which involves 16 lawyers and appearing before honourable Dr. Badariah.
 I was exposed to the proceedings in open court and in chambers.
 It was a fun and good experience to see counsel arguing and presenting their laws and facts.
 In furtherance, a good experience was appearing before Dato’ Kang in a cross-examination case.
 The opportunity of court proceedings were given widely.

-I have also learnt that when presenting submission, must be very focus and firm with your point.
-I have experienced during in a open court case, judges would questioned counsels if counsels unable to deliver their firm points.
+I have also learnt that when presenting submissions, one must be very focused and firm with your point.
+I am proud to say I got to experience that during an open court case, judges would question counsels if counsels are unable to deliver their firm points.
 For example, in a case where the judges questioned counsels “show me the money!” and counsels were unable to do so.
 In furtherance, I have also learnt that court procedural is of absolute importance to be followed.
 When you are in court room and appearing before the judges, we must be alert and well caution.

 The advices given to me would definitely be helpful and very good.
 Mr Alex Chang never give up guiding me, correcting me and teaching me the proper legal work proceedings.
 With such knowledge, advices given and the guidance would definitely help me especially when I proceed to do my chambering in near future.